 Much is riding on Lin.
 Recently, NWS has suffered some prominent embarrassments, such as in 2012, when it predicted Hurricane Sandy would sputter out over the ocean while a leading European center accurately forecast the direct hit on New York City.
 Fed up with the country’s second-place status, Congress in 2013 poured $48 million into NWS weather modeling.
 The message for NOAA was clear: Get America on top.

 This drive has opened up an opportunity.
 For a long time, meteorologists and climate scientists operated in separate domains.
 Meteorologists focused on speed: ingesting as many data as possible from satellites, balloons, and buoys and quickly spinning it into a forecast.
 Climate scientists focused on the fussy physics of their models to produce plausible simulations over decades.
 But now, the two groups are discovering common ground, in “subseasonal to seasonal” predictions—from a month to 2 years out.
 In order to push forecasts beyond 10 days or so, meteorologists need the superior physics of the climate models.
 Meanwhile, climate scientists want to know how weather phenomena that happen on monthly or annual timescales, like El Niño, influence the global climate.
-“The two cultures are speaking each other’s language, and realizing they’re going to live and die together,” says John Michalakes, an atmospheric scientist at the Naval Research Laboratory in Monterey, California.
+“The two cultures are speaking each other’s language, and realizing they’re going to live and die together,” says John Michalakes, a computer scientist who develops atmospheric models at the Naval Research Laboratory in Monterey, California.